losrobbos/api-connect-guide/README.md

 Following see samples on how to use your API from a frontend using fetch.

-The examples use classical then handlers for receiving the responses & data.
-But feeld free to use async & await instead if you're more familiar with that.
+The examples use classical "then" handlers for receiving the response & data.
+But feel free to use async & await instead if you're more familiar with that.

 #### GET request